SAP/karma-ui5/README.md

 The URL where UI5 should be loaded from.

 When omitted and the project contains a `ui5.yaml` file, [UI5 Tooling](https://github.com/SAP/ui5-tooling) will be used as server middleware.
+Beware of restrictions outlined in [Notes on UI5 Tooling Custom Server Middleware](#notes-on-ui5-tooling-custom-server-middleware).

 Example:
 ```js